 The total OPEB liability is determined by an actuarial valuation of benefits every two years.
 In interim years, disclosures may be developed based on results of the most recent actuarial valuation.
-The total OPEB liability and certain sensitivity information shown in this report are based on the most recent actuarial valuation performed as of December 31, 2019.
-The next actuarial valuation will be conducted as of December 31, 2021.
-It is our opinion that the assumptions and methods used for this valuation and funding purposes are internally consistent, reasonable, and comply with the requirements under GASB 74 and 75, as well as the guidance set by Actuarial Standards of Practice as issued by the Actuarial Standards Board.
+The total OPEB liability and certain sensitivity information shown in this report are based on the most recent actuarial valuation performed as of December 31, 2021, and certain results were projected to the measurement date using generally accepted actuarial methods.
+The next actuarial valuation will be conducted as of December 31, 2023.
+It is our opinion that the assumptions used for this purpose are internally consistent, reasonable, and comply with the requirements under GASB 74 and 75, as well as the guidance set by Actuarial Standards of Practice as issued by the Actuarial Standards Board.

 This report shows detailed summaries of the financial results of the valuation and membership data used in preparing this valuation.
-The actuaries prepared supporting schedules that are to be included in the Actuarial and Statistical Sections of the MWRD Comprehensive Annual Financial Report.
-The actuary prepared the trend data schedules to be included in the Financial Sections of the MWRD Retiree Health Care Trust Comprehensive Annual Financial Report.
+The actuaries prepared supporting schedules that are to be included in the Actuarial and Statistical Sections of the MWRD Annual Comprehensive Financial Report.
+The actuary prepared the trend data schedules to be included in the Financial Sections of the MWRD Retiree Health Care Trust Annual Comprehensive Financial Report.
 The schedules include:

-- OPEB Expense and Net OPEB Liability - Supplements to Notes to the Financial Statements: - Schedule of Changes in the Net OPEB Liability - Schedule of Net OPEB Liability Sensitivities - Schedule of Deferred Inflows of Resources and Deferred Outflows of Resources Related to OPEB - Schedule of Changes in the Total OPEB Liability and Related Ratios - Schedule of Contributions - Schedule of Components of OPEB Expense and Related Amortization Schedules - Reconciliation of Changes in Unfunded Liability - Summary of Membership Data - · Schedule of Active Member Valuation Data
+- OPEB Expense and Net OPEB Liability - Supplements to Notes to the Financial Statements: - Schedule of Changes in the Net OPEB Liability - Schedule of Net OPEB Liability Sensitivities - Schedule of Deferred Inflows of Resources and Deferred Outflows of Resources Related to OPEB - Schedule of Changes in the Total OPEB Liability and Related Ratios - Schedule of Contributions - Schedule of Components of OPEB Expense and Related Amortization Schedules - Reconciliation of Changes in Unfunded Liability - Summary of Membership Data - Schedule of Active Member Valuation Data

 The measurements shown in this actuarial valuation may not be applicable for other purposes.
-Future actuarial measurements may differ significantly from the current measurements presented in this report due to factors such as the following: plan experience differing from that anticipated by the economic or demographic assumptions; changes in economic or demographic assumptions; increases or decreases expected as part of the natural operation of the methodology used for these measurements (such as the end of an amortization period); and changes in plan provisions or applicable law.
+Future actuarial measurements may differ significantly from the current measurements presented in this report due to factors such as the following: plan experience differing from that anticipated by the economic or demographic assumptions; increases or decreases expected as part of the natural operation of the methodology used for these measurements (such as the end of an amortization period); and changes in plan provisions or applicable law.
+Retiree group benefits models necessarily rely on the use of approximations and estimates and are sensitive to changes in these approximations and estimates.
+Small variations in these approximations and estimates may lead to significant changes in actuarial measurements.
 Due to the limited scope of this report an analysis of the potential range of such future measurements has not been performed.